slightly-seasoned/slightly-seasoned/README.md

-- 👋 Hi, I’m @slightly-seasoned
-- 👀 I’m interested in game development!
+Hi, I’m @slightly-seasoned.
+I’m interested in game development and currently learning Godot's GDScript and Rust!
-- 🌱 I’m currently learning Godot's GDScript, C++ & finishing off on learning Python.

 <!---
 slightly-seasoned/slightly-seasoned is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.